info201b-au2022/project-youcancallmeV/docs/p01-proposal.md

-# Information on Universities in the United States: Project Proposal
+# Information on Universities in the United States Project Proposal
 **Code Name:** _Sleep, Zebra, Sleep_

 ## Authors